 Beautiful mountain scenery, the third longest lake in the Lake District, plenty of activities, a fascinating history, and shops and cafés to relax in, Coniston is a perfect holiday boasting plenty of its own attractions and within easy reach of the rest of the southern Lake District.

-Coniston, in the Southern Lake District, is famous for lots of reasons.
-Many remember it as the place where Donald Campbell was killed in 1967 whilst attempting to break the water speed record.
+Coniston, in the Southern Lake District, is is perhaps best know as the place where Donald Campbell was killed in 1967 whilst attempting to break the water speed record.
 As he was trying to reach 300mph, his hydroplane, the Bluebird, shot up into the air and disappeared into the lake.
 His body wasn’t found until 2001, when his remains were raised from the lake bottom and buried in the village churchyard.

-Donald Campbell’s story is told in the Ruskin Museum, which celebrates Coniston’s heritage with exhibits on John Ruskin (see below), slate and copper mining as well as the lace and farming industries.
+Donald Campbell’s story is told in the Ruskin Museum, which celebrates Coniston’s heritage with exhibits on John Ruskin, slate and copper mining as well as the lace and farming industries.

-The Lakeland Motor Museum, at nearby Holker Hall, has the Campbell Legend Bluebird Exhibition, with replica hydroplanes and photographs.
+The Lakeland Motor Museum at Backbarrow has the Campbell Legend Bluebird Exhibition, with replica hydroplanes and photographs.

 The Victorian thinker John Ruskin was another remarkable man with links to Coniston.
 Artist, critic, philosopher, economist and conservationist, with a huge influence on the Pre-Raphelite painters, he bought Brantwood House overlooking Coniston Water in 1871 and lived there for over twenty years.

 The house and gardens are open to the public and well worth a visit.
 The gardens have wonderful views over the lake and fells and 250 acres of woodland.
 The house holds Ruskin’s collected writings and has regular exhibitions, concerts, courses and special events.